ArkTechMC/SongsOfWar/README.md

 ### Dependencies

-- Neptune
-- Jupiter
+- `Neptune`: Provide base utilities.
+- `Jupiter`: Provide config system.

 ### Recommended to install

 These mods are not mandatory to install, but they are recommended to gain better game experience.

-- Attribute Fix
+- `Attribute Fix`: Fix `Protesphere` armor value leak.
-- EMI
+- `EMI`: Check recipes.
-- Farmer's Delight (Refabricated)
+- `Farmer's Delight (Refabricated)`: Enable crafting recipe for Peas Delight items.
+- `Litematica`: SoW Mod provide shrine schematic for it.
-- Max Health Fix
+- `Max Health Fix`: Fix Ardoni Origin health problem.
-- Origins
-- Tips
+- `Origins`: SoW Mod provide new origins for it.
+- `Tips`: SoW Mod provide quotes for it.

 ## License